kraj/meta-clang/README.md

 # meta-clang (a C language family frontend and LLVM compiler backend)

-This layer provides [clang/llvm](http://clang.llvm.org/) as alternative to your system C/C++ compiler for OpenEmbedded based distributions along with gcc
+This layer provides [clang/llvm](http://clang.llvm.org/) as alternative to your system C/C++ compiler for OpenEmbedded or Yocto Project based distributions along with gcc

 # Getting Started